wzpabc/autogen/README.md

 # autogen
-pasering sql by alibaba druid and generate swagger api simply.
+pasering sql by alibaba druid and generate swagger api simply.by default records in table `config_controller` are generation by sql with index cloumns as conditions ,('') as default values each indexes will generate one relative record in table config_controller,and two api url neither in `Datainfo `format or `List<>` format.
 ### first, get the source code
 `git clone https://github.com/wzpabc/autogen.git`